History of Australia (1945–present): Australia and the Vietnam War

 In early 1975 the communists launched a major offensive resulting in the fall of Saigon on 30 April.
-The Royal Australian Airforce assisted in final humanitarian evacuations.
+The Royal Australian Air Force assisted in final humanitarian evacuations.
 In the aftermath of the communist victory, Australia assisted in re-settlement of Vietnamese refugees, with thousands making their way to Australia through the 1970s and 1980s.

 Papua New Guinea and Nauru independence

 Australia had administered Papua New Guinea and Nauru for much of the 20th century.
 British New Guinea (Papua) had passed to Australia in 1906.
 German New Guinea was captured by Australia during the First World War, becoming a League of Nations mandate after the war.
-Following the bitter New Guinea campaign of World War II which saw occupation of half the island by Imperial Japan, the Territory of Papua and New Guinea was established by an administrative union between the Australian-administered Territory of Papua and Territory of New Guinea in 1949.
-Under Liberal Minister for External Territories Andrew Peacock, Papua and New Guinea adopted self-government in 1972 and on 15 September 1975, during the term of the Whitlam Government in Australia, the Territory became the independent nation of Papua New Guinea.
+Following the bitter New Guinea campaign of World War II which saw occupation of half the island by the Empire of Japan, the Territory of Papua and New Guinea was established by an administrative union between the Australian-administered Territory of Papua and Territory of New Guinea in 1949.
+Under Liberal Minister for External Territories Andrew Peacock, Papua and New Guinea adopted self-government in 1972 and on 15 September 1975, during the term of the Whitlam government in Australia, the Territory became the independent nation of Papua New Guinea.

 Australia had captured the island of Nauru from the German Empire in 1914.
 After Japanese occupation during World War II, it became a UN Trust Territory under Australia and remained so until achieving independence in 1968.
 In 1989 Nauru sued Australia in the International Court of Justice in The Hague for damages caused by mining.
 Australia settled the case out of court agreeing to a lump sum settlement of A$107 million and an annual stipend of the equivalent of A$2.5 million toward environmental rehabilitation.